vasilakisfil/Introspected-REST/README.md

 Say in intro that Media Types have reached their limits.
 For AI/evolvable apis we need more than that.

-human factor ===> human involvement factor (important) perception or perspection ?

-Say that imagine returning a 404 or a 500 in a different Media Type that the server never requested.
-Make comparison with html

-Change 2048, it's too old, use https://tools.ietf.org/html/rfc6838

 Say about imaturity of rfcs/specs related to introspection (example: JSON schema v4 vs v5/v6)

 Add a note on unfinished RFCs

-4.1.
-Functionality Requirement

-   Media types MUST function as actual media formats.
-Registration of things that are better thought of as a transfer encoding, as a charset, or as a collection of separate entities of another type, is not allowed.
-For example, although applications exist to decode the base64 transfer encoding [RFC2045], base64 cannot be registered as a media type.

-   This requirement applies regardless of the registration tree involved.

-Media types that make use of a named structured syntax SHOULD use the appropriate registered "+suffix" for that structured syntax when they are registered.
-By the same token, media types MUST NOT be given names incorporating suffixes for structured syntaxes they do not actually employ. "+suffix" constructs for as-yet unregistered structured syntaxes SHOULD NOT be used, given the possibility of conflicts with future suffix definitions.

-In some cases, a new media type may not "fit" under any currently defined top-level type names.
-Such cases are expected to be quite rare.
-However, if such a case does arise, a new type name can be defined to accommodate it.
-Definition of a new top-level type name MUST be done via a Standards Track RFC; no other mechanism can be used to define additional type names.

-Parameter names have the syntax as media type names and values:

-       parameter-name = restricted-name

-   Note that this syntax is somewhat more restrictive than what is allowed by the ABNF in [RFC2045] and amended by [RFC2231].

-   Parameter names are case-insensitive and no meaning is attached to the order in which they appear.
-It is an error for a specific parameter to be specified more than once.

-4.11.
-Fragment Identifier Requirements

-   Media type registrations can specify how applications should interpret fragment identifiers (specified in Section 3.5 of [RFC3986]) associated with the media type.

-Freed, et al.             Best Current Practice                [Page 18]

-RFC 6838                 Media Type Registration            January 2013

-   Media types are encouraged to adopt fragment identifier schemes that are used with semantically similar media types.
-In particular, media types that use a named structured syntax with a registered "+suffix" MUST follow whatever fragment identifier rules are given in the structured syntax suffix registration.

-#### 11.2.2.
-ALPS
-This should not go here but instead in the conclusion saying that everything is **still** fetchable and possible using introspection + microtypes

-3.4.
-Content Negotiation

-   When responses convey payload information, whether indicating a success or an error, the origin server often has different ways of representing that information; for example, in different formats, languages, or encodings.
-Likewise, different users or user agents might have differing capabilities, characteristics, or preferences that could influence which representation, among those available, would be best to deliver.
-For this reason, HTTP provides mechanisms for content negotiation.

-   This specification defines two patterns of content negotiation that can be made visible within the protocol: "proactive", where the server selects the representation based upon the user agent's stated preferences, and "reactive" negotiation, where the server provides a list of representations for the user agent to choose from.
-Other patterns of content negotiation include "conditional content", where the representation consists of multiple parts that are selectively rendered based on user agent parameters, "active content", where the representation contains a script that makes additional (more specific) requests based on the user agent characteristics, and "Transparent Content Negotiation" ([RFC2295]), where content

-Fielding & Reschke           Standards Track                   [Page 18]

-RFC 7231             HTTP/1.1 Semantics and Content            June 2014

-   selection is performed by an intermediary.
-These patterns are not mutually exclusive, and each has trade-offs in applicability and practicality.

-   Note that, in all cases, HTTP is not aware of the resource semantics.
-   The consistency with which an origin server responds to requests, over time and over the varying dimensions of content negotiation, and thus the "sameness" of a resource's observed representations over time, is determined entirely by whatever entity or algorithm selects or generates those responses.
-HTTP pays no attention to the man behind the curtain.

 https://www.mnot.net/blog/2012/10/29/NO_OPTIONS --- important !!

 say that this is hard work as REST is mentioned in HTTP RFCs !!!

-Some people call such APIs AI-driven APIs, or autonomous APIs but it's all about **evolvability**.
-If you can design an architecture style that is **evolvable** yest simple enough and applies/does not break to our current Internet's protocols (like HTTP) then none can accuse you of using it.
-RPC-based, hypermedia-based, whatever-driven, if it's evolvable and convinces us of using it (like it's very simple) then none can accuse you about your API architecture.
-Apparently people want want (from our experience with REST) first simplicity and then evolvability.
-When we say evolvability, we mean without touching/breaking the clients.
-At the moment we have only REST though which is evolvable but not simple.
-IT's complex.